 “We congratulate the people of Japan and UNICEF for making this contribution in the community.
 They allow us to protect our lives as well as those of our children.
 I encourage them to always work in the field because they have helped us a lot.
 Without this help, we do not know where we would be right now, “she recalls.

 A project with many aspects

-These activities, financed by Japan in the Center department and notably in Cerca-la-Source, cover several areas, including the rehabilitation or construction of water supply facilities in 17 communities and peri-urban settlements, including creation and training. water, hygiene and sanitation committees; the implementation of the ACAT approach in 100 rural communities and an appropriate sanitation approach in 20 peri-urban areas; building WASH infrastructure in schools as well as promoting hygiene.
+These activities, financed by Japan in the Center department and notably in Cerca-la-Source, cover several aspects, including the rehabilitation or construction of water supply facilities in 17 communities and peri-urban settlements, creation and training. water, hygiene and sanitation committees; the implementation of the ACAT approach in 100 rural communities and an appropriate sanitation approach in 20 peri-urban areas; building WASH infrastructure in schools as well as promoting hygiene.

 This post is also available in: French